Shoeburyness railway station: British Railways (1948–1994)

-A full electric timetable started operating in June 1962 which was primarily worked by Class 302 EMUs.
+A full electric timetable started operating in June 1962, which was primarily worked by Class 302 electric multiple units.

-The LTS line and Shoeburyness station became part of the London and South Eastern sector of British Rail in 1982, and in June 1986 this was rebranded as Network South East (NSE).
-With the Conservative government of the early 1990s looking to privatise the railways, the operation of the NSE passenger train service was put under the control of a Train Operating Unit.
+The LTS line and Shoeburyness station became part of the London and South Eastern sector of British Rail in 1982; in June 1986, this was rebranded as Network SouthEast (NSE).

-The privatisation era (1994-2025)
+The privatisation era (1994–2025)

 On privatisation in 1994, infrastructure ownership passed to Railtrack and Prism Rail took over operations of the franchise, marketing the route as LTS Rail.
-Prism Rail were bought out by National Express in 2000 and in 2002 the line was rebranded as c2c.

-Ownership of the infrastructure passed to Network Rail in 2002.

-National Express sold the operation of the franchise to Trenitalia in 2017.

-The station and all trains serving it are currently operated by c2c and are operated by Class 357 and Class 720/6 EMUs.

-A more detailed history of the franchises can be found on the c2c page.

-Private operation of the London, Tilbury and Southend line by Trenitalia c2c ceased on 20 July 2025, with the new publicly owned operator c2c taking over.